Saumya1740/Digital_Bank_Using_Blockchain/README.md

 ## How to run.

-1) Install the following dependencies: Node, truffle, ganache.
+1) Make sure Ganache, Truffle and Node is installed.
-2) Make sure your `truffle-config.js` is setted up with your Ganache network.
+2) Make sure truffle-config.js file is linked with Ganache network's Id.
+"Here(1337)".
-3) Execute the command: `npm i`
+3) Open the terminal and run "npm install" to install the required dependencies.
-4) Execute the command: `truffle migrate --reset`
+4) To migrate the contracts run the command "truffle migrate --reset".
-5) Execute the command: `npm start`
+5) To run the DAPP run the command "truffle migrate --reset".